biotronika/multiZAP/README.md

 4. If Windows 8, 8.1 or 10 opens defender window, then click **More info** and button **Run Anyway**
 5. Plug USB cable to your multiZAP.
 Be sure that the device was turned off before.
 6. Click **Connect** and select proper COM port window and click OK.
 7. Click **Download to device**.
-Now choosen script from the web site is uploading to your multiZAP device.
+Now chosen script from the web site is uploading to your multiZAP device.
-8. Wait a moment and finally click ``[*]`` key on multiZAP kepad and plug USB cable off.
+8. Wait a moment and finally click ``[*]`` key on multiZAP keypad and plug USB cable off.
 9. Turn on device and click ``[0]`` to start script therapy.

 ### Creating your own script therapy